• Skip to primary navigation

 Home fries on a white plate with a kitchen towel and spoon in the background.

 I think every country and every food culture has some variation of this recipe.
-In the south we have southern fried potatoes (or smother fried potatoes as some people call it).
-In other areas they're known as house fries, American fries, bistro potatoes, or peasant potatoes.
+In the south, we have southern fried potatoes (or smother fried potatoes as some people call them).
+In other areas, they’re known as house fries, American fries, bistro potatoes, or peasant potatoes.

-Home fries remind me a lot of the potatoes we had everywhere on our trip to Ireland.
+Home fries remind me a lot of the potatoes we had at almost every restaurant on our trip to Ireland.
 No matter what we ordered it came with fried potatoes.
 And without exception all those potatoes were fantastic!
 Believe me, the Irish know what to do with potatoes!

 • Easily accessible ingredients